Find The Best Divorce & Family Lawyers Near You

 What if the other parent doesn’t return the child?

-If there is no order in place, a parent has not broken the law if they do not return a child after contact.
+If there is no order in place, a parent has not broken the law if they do not return a child after contact, providing that parent has Parental Responsibility.
 While the police may check that your child is safe, they are unlikely to involve themselves in the situation.

 If you cannot resolve the issue with the other parent, you could consider using mediation or negotiation to resolve the dispute.
 If the issue is still not resolved, you may have to go to Court to either apply for an Order, or to enforce an existing Order (if there is one in place).

-If you have welfare concerns about your child and they have not been returned by the other parent, you may be possible to apply for an emergency Child Arrangements Order.
+If you have welfare concerns about your child and they have not been returned by the other parent, you may be able to apply for an emergency Child Arrangements Order.

 Do you need help with your divorce?